 From the moment you step off the plane you need to be aware that although people are speaking English, the rules in Australia are different.
 These include things from driving (on the left side of the road) and pedestrian rules to social norms.
 You must pay attention to your surroundings at all times in order to help maintain your personal safety.
 If you dress in a provocative manner, you are likely to receive attention and comments.
 We spend a significant amount of time during orientation discussing guidelines for personal safety and risk minimization during the program.
+One important safety rule (and local law) here is always wearing seat belts in vehicles while they are moving.
+This is enforced on our excursions, and you should wear seat belts in taxis and all other public transport if they are available.
 You are expected to fully comply with the rules and instructions of the AD and program staff.